MicrosoftDocs/azure-devops-docs/docs/package/_shared/maven/pom-and-settings.md

 ms.topic: include
 ---

-To talk to VSTS feeds, you'll need a token on your local machine that Maven can pick up and pass to VSTS.
+To talk to Azure DevOps Services feeds, you'll need a token on your local machine that Maven can pick up and pass to Azure DevOps Services.

 1. Navigate to the feed that you'd like to use and select **Connect to feed**.